SteinarVrenne/school_imt3005_website_repo/README.md

         npm install
 to install dependent node modules.
-Run webpacker as locally, see command below Start a screen so you can detach,
+Run webpacker as locally, see command below

+Start a screen so you can detach and keep the server running in the background,

         screen
 Run